scalar-labs/scalar-kubernetes/docs/ManualDeploymentGuideScalarDLonAzure.md

 ## Wipe out the Resources

-If you are creating the Resources for testing purpose, you can remove the resources using the following steps
+If you want to remove the environment you can use the following section

 Resources should be removed in the following order